Fredricknjeri/Ultimate-GetX-SetUp/README.md

-  GetStorage -extra light and synchronous key-value in memory flutter_screenutil - for responsive flutter_easyloading - for awesome loader fluttertoast - to get that toast
+  GetStorage -extra light and synchronous key-value in memory flutter_screenutil - for responsive flutter_easyloading - for awesome loader fluttertoast - to get those toast messages